Information for Bands

 Drivers with light equipment capable of being carried 100 metres are asked to load and unload on the Inner Circle, near to The Regent’s Bar & Kitchen.
 If equipment needs to be driven to the Bandstand, please drive down the path from the Inner Circle opposite the Cafe with someone in front to alert pedestrians.

-The permits will allow vehicles to park in available pay and display bays, however the Park does not allow parking on yellow lines.
+The permits will allow vehicles to park in available pay and display bays free, however the Park does not allow parking on yellow lines.
 At weekends it can be difficult to find a bay, as the permit does not guarantee a space, therefore you will need to allow 30 minutes extra time to find a bay after unloading your equipment.

 The only coach parking in the area is at London Zoo and, if space is available, costs £65.
 Phone: 0344 – 225 – 1826.
 Website: www.zsl.org Email: firstname.lastname@example.org for more information.
 Coaches are not allowed in the Park except with a special permit.

 The Regent’s Park Landscape Maintenance contractor idverde will switch the power on and place the number of chairs specified in the Schedule of Arrangements on the bandstand.
-If requested in advance, two speakers will be provided with two wireless microphones and two wired microphones for use to make announcements and/or used by a singer.
-A Guitar or keyboard can also be plugged into the speakers.
-Any other sound equipment will have to be provided by the bands.
-A 5 piece Drum Kit will also be available.
+A 5-piece Drum Kit will also be available.
 Cymbals to be provided by the band themselves

 PERFORMERS WILL SUPPLY THEIR OWN MUSIC STANDS.
-There is a one-hour break between performances to allow time to remove one performer’s equipment and the other to setup their equipment.
+There is a one-hour break between performances on Sunday to allow time to remove one performer’s equipment and the other to setup their equipment.